ecoody/ecoody/cv.md

-Studies in Popular Culture: Myth, Religion, and Story (Spring 2013, as teaching assistant to Dr. Jeffrey Mahan) Technology Competencies used for Teaching and Academic Service Editor and primary content developer of library.iliff.edu, the Ira J. Taylor library website through a major, ground-up site build (September 2015 to Present)
+Studies in Popular Culture: Myth, Religion, and Story (Spring 2013, as teaching assistant to Dr. Jeffrey Mahan) Technology Competencies used for Teaching and Academic Service Editor and primary content developer of library.iliff.edu, the Ira J. Taylor library website through a major, ground-up site build (September 2015 to June 2018)
-Editor and contributing content developer for the www.iliff.edu, the Iliff School of Theology website through a major, ground-up site redesign (March 2016 to Present)
+Editor and contributing content developer for the www.iliff.edu, the Iliff School of Theology website through a major, ground-up site redesign (March 2016 to June 2018)
 Digital Pedagogy Institute, participant in professional development series of workshops expanding skills with Sean Michael Morris (Fall 2016 through Spring 2017)

 Course Platforms: Canvas, Moodle, Blackboard, Wikispaces Classroom